swift-student/swift-student.github.io/_posts/2020-1-15-swiftui-inputaccessoryview.md

 Of note is the way I track the text fields managed by this accessory view.
 I sort the array that they are stored in according to the tag.
 Then when advancing to the next text field or going back to the previous one, I use the index of the current view controller (finding it using it's tag), and add or subtract one to find the correct index.

 Doing it this way versus just going up or down using the tag allows for adding or removing text fields in our UI.
-Doing it this way, it doesn't matter if our tags are 1, 2, 3, or 1, 3, 5, it will still work properly.
+It doesn't matter if our tags are 1, 2, 3, or 1, 3, 5, it will still work properly.

 The controller looks like this: